 Larry is a retired fuels and fire management professional who spent 35 years working on the Payette National Forest.
 His experience has included international details in Russia, Indonesia, Malaysia and Macedonia.
 These travels helped reinforce his feelings that preserving our Wilderness systems and leaving it as a thriving legacy is of vital importance.
 Larry enjoys fly-fishing, hiking and skiing.
 He is a member of the National Smokejumper Association and Trout Unlimited.

 Mark is a librarian and avid backpacker.
 Mark grew up in Kentucky and fell in love with wilderness during backpacking trips to the Appalachian Mountains during college.
-The opportunity to work in a library in a town on the edge of the Selway-Bitterroot Wilderness was a dream come true and he moved to Hamilton in 2014.
+The opportunity to work in a library in a Montana town was a dream come true and he moved to Hamilton in 2014.
 He worked seasonally as a visitor services information assistant on the Daniel Boone National Forest and has a Bachelor's degree in Journalism and a Master's degree in Library and Information Science from the University of Kentucky.
-Mark spends as much time as he can exploring the backcountry of Idaho and Montana and is perpetually planning his next wilderness adventure.
+Mark spends as much time as he can exploring the backcountry of Idaho and Montana.

 Dustin grew up in North Central Idaho, where his family farmed and logged.
 His earliest memories are of fishing the tributaries of the Main Salmon with his grandfather and spending time in the Selway-Bitterroot and the Frank Church Wilderness areas.
 He began guiding on the Lower Salmon River as a college student and quickly realized he would never be suited for a “real job”!
 He has owned Idaho River Adventures since 2011 and is the Board President of the Middle Fork Outfitters Association.
 Dustin is excited to be involved with SBFC.
 He believes that public/private partnerships like the SBFC-US Forest Service partnership are needed to help manage and keep public our most prized Idaho treasures.